cvj77z/cvj77z.github.io/about.md

 I’m Caroline V. James, a writer and evaluator specializing in the intersection of language, culture, and AI behavior.
-My background in anthropology informs how I analyze not just what people say, but how they say it—the tone, idioms, slang, cultural cues, and pragmatic signals that shape meaning.
+My background in anthropology informs how I analyze not just what people say, but how they say it: the tone, idioms, slang, cultural cues, and pragmatic signals that shape meaning.
 These are the areas where AI systems most often misinterpret human communication.

 I work on: